couchbaselabs/tuqtng/docs/n1ql-v1.md

 ### Aggregate Functions

-There are 5 aggregate functions, SUM, AVG, COUNT, MIN, and MAX.
+There are 6 aggregate functions, SUM, AVG, COUNT, MIN, MAX and ARRAY_AGG.
 Aggregate functions can only be used in SELECT, HAVING, and ORDER BY clauses.
 When aggregate functions are used in expressions in these clauses, the query will operate as an aggregate query.
 Aggregate functions take one argument, the value over which to compute the aggregate function.
-The COUNT function can also take '*' as its argument.
+The COUNT function can also take '*' or 'path.*' as its argument.

 ##### Null/Missing/Non-numeric Elimination